Republic of Congo

 Trade with the EU

-Total trade between the EU and the Republic of Congo amounted to € 2,244 million in 2022.
-The EU is Congo's second most important trading partner with a share of 18.3 %, just behind China which accounts for 30.5 % of Congo's total trade.
+Total trade between the EU and the Republic of Congo amounted to € 1.9 billion in 2023.
+The EU is Congo's second most important trading partner with a share of 25%, behind China (38%).

 Economic Impact